davide-marino00/GhostDocWriterRepo/output_folder/Ghostwritten.md

 ```dax
 (([Revenue Won]+[Revenue In Pipeline]))/ [Rev Goal]
 ```
-- **DAX Explanation (Generated):** This DAX code snippet calculates the percentage of revenue that has been achieved or is expected to be achieved compared to a predefined revenue goal.
-Let's break it down step by step:
+- **DAX Explanation (Generated):** This DAX code snippet calculates a measure called 'Forecast %', which represents the percentage of revenue that is expected to be achieved compared to a predefined revenue goal.
+Here’s a breakdown of what each part of the expression does:

-1. **Components of the Calculation**:
-   - **[Revenue Won]**: This represents the actual revenue that has been successfully earned or closed.
+1. **Revenue Won**: This is the total revenue that has already been successfully secured or closed.
+It represents the sales that have been finalized.

-   - **[Revenue In Pipeline]**: This refers to the revenue that is expected to be earned from potential deals that are currently in progress but have not yet been finalized.
+2. **Revenue In Pipeline**: This refers to the revenue that is currently in the sales pipeline but has not yet been finalized.
+This includes potential sales that are expected to close in the future.

-   - **[Rev Goal]**: This is the target revenue that the business aims to achieve within a specific period.
+3. **Revenue Goal**: This is the target revenue that the business aims to achieve within a specific period.

-2. **What the Calculation Does**:
+### What the Calculation Achieves:

-   - The expression adds together the revenue that has already been won and the revenue that is still in the pipeline.
-This gives a total of both confirmed and expected revenue.
+- **Total Expected Revenue**: The expression first adds together the revenue that has already been won and the revenue that is still in the pipeline.
+This gives a total expected revenue figure.
-   - It then divides this total by the revenue goal.

-3. **Outcome**:
-   - The result of this calculation is a percentage that indicates how much of the revenue goal has been met or is anticipated to be met based on current performance and expectations.
+- **Percentage of Goal**: Then, this total expected revenue is divided by the revenue goal.
+This division calculates what percentage of the revenue goal has been achieved or is expected to be achieved based on current sales performance.
-   - For example, if the total revenue (won + in pipeline) is $80,000 and the revenue goal is $100,000, the calculation would yield 0.8 or 80%.
-This means the business has achieved 80% of its revenue target.

-In summary, this DAX measure helps businesses assess their progress towards revenue goals by combining actual and expected revenue, providing a clear percentage that reflects their performance.
+### In Summary:

+The 'Forecast %' measure provides a clear view of how close the business is to reaching its revenue target by combining both secured and potential revenue.
+A higher percentage indicates that the business is on track to meet or exceed its revenue goal, while a lower percentage suggests that there may be a shortfall.
+This measure is useful for sales teams and management to assess performance and make informed decisions.

 **`Forecast by Win/Loss Ratio`**